 Meet Abigale Davis, a small home business owner from Florida.
 Abigale opened her home-based PR business five years ago after she left her 9-5 employment.
-It was her dream to be her own boss.
-The past few years have been tough, but she loves her clients, and has built up a very reputable business.
-“I love it, but as my clients have referred me, the business has grown.
-I am feeling the pressure − which is why I have opted to hire my first virtual assistant.”
+It was her dream to be her boss.
+The past few years have been tough, but she loves her clients and has established a reputable business.
+“I love it, but the business has grown as my clients have referred me.
+I am feeling the pressure, so I have opted to hire my first virtual assistant.”

 Hiring a virtual assistant gave Abigale the relief she needed without adding another person to the small office space.
 “I wanted someone to answer my emails and my phone,” Davis says.
 “Although there is an answering service, it is very impersonal.
 Also, the plan was to teach somebody about my business so they could assist with screening my calls, and in doing this, help me to find great opportunities.”

 Sensibly, Davis contacted Aristo Sourcing.
 After a detailed information-gathering process, Abigale was ready to hire a virtual assistant for her home business.
 “My assistant answers my phone, helps me to schedule meetings, and helps to safeguard me from myself,” Davis says.
 “I have a bad habit of not being able to say ‘no’ to clients.
 Then I spread myself too thinly, and in most cases I tend to waste my time with opportunities that will lead to nothing.”
 The first virtual assistant Davis hired was a part-time personal assistant, who soon took on a full-time role.
 “The money I am spending is well-spent on someone to help me.
 This has allowed me to focus on my key clients − they have noted this detail, which has led to my business growing by leaps and bounds.”

 For those who have started a home business, you may not want to expand physically when it comes to up-scaling.
 Yet, you want to focus on strategic planning instead of spending hours doing admin tasks.
 It would help if you thought creatively.